-Boeing Flight Line Workers In Charleston, S.C., Vote To Unionize
+Boeing Workers At South Carolina Plant Vote To Unionize

-It only covers around 178 workers, but it's still a union foothold: Flight readiness technicians and inspectors at Boeing's factory in North Charleston, S.C., voted to unionize on Thursday, more than a year after a broader union vote failed at the plant that makes Boeing 787 airliners.
+It only covers about 178 workers, but it's still a union foothold: Flight-readiness technicians and inspectors at Boeing's factory in North Charleston, S.C., voted to unionize on Thursday, more than a year after a broader union vote failed at the plant that makes Boeing 787 airliners.

 The workers will be represented by the International Association of Machinists and Aerospace Workers union, despite intense resistance from Boeing.